Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 #### Step 1: Registration
-* Prior to checkout, user will be prompted to login, create a new account or a select "guest checkout" which allows users to specify only their email
+* Prior to checkout, user will be prompted to login, create a new account or a select "guest checkout" which allows users to specify only their email (use [Spree configurations](preferences_guide.md#Spree_Configuration_Options) to control guest checkout)
-* Spree allows guest checkout by default.
-Use the `allow_guest_checkout` preference to change the default setting
 * `spree_auth_devise` gem adds `check_registration` before filter to all `CheckoutController` actions (except `registration` and `update_registration` actions), which redirects to a registration page unless one of the following is true: